eye-division/duncanross/_gallery/gallery2.md

 ---
 title: New Work
 description_markdown: >-
-  &nbsp;A selection of New Work is now available.
+  A selection of New Work will be available soon.
 If you would like further information please see the [Contact](/contact) page.